mrstexx/adopt-me/README.md

 ### Frontend Masters React Course
 #### Introduction to React v5
-- Using ReactDOM library with local server Parcel
+- Using ReactDOM library with bundler Parcel
 - Using class and functional components
 - Implementing own and using library hooks
 - Context